From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 Revenue up.
 Profit flat.
 Margin collapsing.

-The pattern: 67% of service businesses hit this ceiling at $115K-$125K.
-They push the current model, hire proportionally, and the margin compresses further until a forced crisis pivot.
+The pattern: 67% of service businesses hit this ceiling at $115K–$125K.
+They push the current model, hire proportionally, and margin keeps compressing until a forced crisis pivot.

-Nora caught it at $82K.
-Eight weeks to fix before the crisis.
-Fixed margin structure, raised prices 35%, cut bottom 20% clients ruthlessly, recovered to 44% margin while maintaining $82K revenue.
+Nora caught it at $82K with eight weeks to fix before the crisis.
+She fixed the margin structure, raised prices 35%, cut the bottom 20% of clients ruthlessly, and recovered to a 44% margin while maintaining $82K revenue.

 Here’s the complete 8-week margin rescue protocol.